Smiths shares up on report U.S. activist ValueAct takes stake

 The fund has not had to formally disclose its holding in Smiths, a maker of industrial seals, medical devices and security detectors, as its stake is below the 5 percent compulsory threshold set by the London Stock Exchange.

-ValueAct recently said it had taken a 5.44 percent stake in engine maker Rolls-Royce Holdings Plc, stepping up pressure on the company following a series of profit warnings.
+ValueAct recently said it had taken a 5.44 percent stake in engine maker Rolls-Royce Holdings Plc (RR.L), stepping up pressure on the company following a series of profit warnings.

 Activist investors have been taken a keener interest in European stocks.
-Investors in UBS, John Menzies, Alliance Trust and DMG Mori Seiki have sought spin-offs or board changes in the recent months.
+Investors in UBS UBSG.VX, John Menzies, Alliance Trust and DMG Mori Seiki have sought spin-offs or board changes in the recent months.

 ValueAct views Smiths’ medical devices unit and its John Crane seals unit as potential M&A targets, the FT said.